distribution/distribution/docs/recipes/mirror.md

 }
 ```

-Save the file and restart Docker for the change to take effect.
+Save the file and reload Docker for the change to take effect.

 > Some log messages that appear to be errors are actually informational messages.
 >